d-qoi/CSSE332_OS-Project/m3/readme.txt

 The compileOS.sh script will create a floppy disk image It will be named 'build/floppya.img'
-All other files produced in the process will be removed
+All other files produced in the process can be removed
+with:
+./build/cleanOS.sh

+You might need to run:
+chmod +x build/cleanOS.sh

 To test the image with qemu, run: qemu-system-i386 -fda build/floppya.img --boot order=a